deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

 If you know these 6 forms of a verb, then you can derive all other forms from them.
 Unfortunately, it can't be shown here how this works, as this would go to far for now.

-Regularly, these 6 forms look like this:
+Regularly, these 6 forms look like this (the examples are fragen "to ask" and ordnen "to organize"):

     fragen      fragt       fragte      fragte      frag        gefragt haben ordnen      ordnet      ordnete     ordnete     ordne       geordnet haben

-From this, we can deduct the following rules for regular verbs:
+From this, we can deduct the following **rules for regular verbs**:

     * the INFINITIVE needs to be learned
     * the 3rd person singular present indicative      = INFINITIVE - en + (e)t